riverscuomo/spotkin_server/README.md

 ### Spotify Playlist Id

-The script will need the unique ID for one of your Spotify playlists.
+The script will need the unique ID for at least one of your Spotify playlists.
+This is where your Spotnik playlist will be updated.
 To get the ID for a playlist, in Spotify, right-click on the playlist > Share > Copy Share Link.
 The link will contain the playlist ID.
 It is the string between `playlist/` and `?si=`.

 ### Environment Variables